Best Water Bottles for Running in 2025

 The typical duration, temperature, and terrain of your run, combined with your personal sweat rate and hydration needs, will determine how much you need to drink and which fluid-carrying method is best for you.
 That said, there is no right or wrong answer to the question of what the best running water bottle on the market is.
 Like many of us, you will probably use a few different bottles for different types of runs.

-Running while holding a water bottle can take some getting used to, so our testers paid close attention to weight and ergonomic feel among all the bottles we tested.
+Running while holding a water bottle can take some getting used to, so our testers paid close attention to the weight and ergonomic feel of all the bottles we tested.
 A lightweight handheld bottle or soft flask paired with a sleeve like the Osprey Duro/Dyna Handheld makes it easy to carry 12 to 24 ounces of hydration, which is usually enough for shorter runs in moderately warm temperatures.
-A running belt or hydration vest is usually the preferred method for carrying the necessary fluids, nutrition, and gear for longer runs.
-Check out our best hydration packs for running guide to learn about available options.

 Notably, most hydration packs have designs that accommodate bottles and a hydration bladder.
 Additionally, you can often use the same bottle with a handheld carrying system and in a hydration pack pocket.
-Finally, for runners who are especially sensitive to the sound of their fluids sloshing with every step, a soft flask is better than a hard-sided bottle, as it is much easier to remove excess air and reduce noise.

 Water Bottles for Hiking and General Use

 The most significant factors in choosing a bottle for everyday use, travel, and hiking are its capacity, weight, and durability.
-While a lightweight and ergonomic soft flask or collapsible bottle is an excellent choice for running, a more structured hard-sided bottle, such as the Yeti Yonder 1 L / 34 oz Water Bottle, is better equipped to handle the wear and tear of daily use.
+While a lightweight and ergonomic soft flask or collapsible bottle is an excellent choice for running, a more structured hard-sided bottle, such as the Yeti Yonder 1 L / 34 oz.
+Water Bottle, is better equipped to handle the wear and tear of daily use.

 A versatile, lightweight option that works in almost any setting, including running if needed, is a squeezable pull-top cap bottle like the Tracksmith Insulated Water Bottle.
 This cycling bottle is lightweight and easy to transport for work or travel.
 It will fit into your bike’s water bottle cage and the bottle sleeve pocket of a backpack.